StephMode/quiz-app/projectplan.md

 **Outline**: App for Learning Flashcards with Bookmarking- and Tagging-Feature.
 UI shall resemble mobile app with Navbar at bottom of viewport.
 App shall provide dark mode and light mode

-# Top of Mind Agenda
+# Sprint Planning

 As of: 15.09.

-1. Finish Profile Page
+1. Finish Profile Page ✅
 2. HTML & CSS Structure Improvements
 3. Impelement Darkmode Button